masterking32/WoWSimpleRegistration/README.md

 ## ✅ Features

-1. **Registration Page**: Accommodating a wide range of game versions including Vanilla, TBC, WotLK, MoP, WoD, Legion, and BFA.
+1. **Registration Page**: Accommodating a wide range of game versions including Vanilla, TBC, WotLK, MoP, WoD, Legion, BFA, and TWW.
-2. **Online Players Status**: Check who's online at the server, with support for multiple realms.
+2. **Online Players Status**: Check who's online on the server, with support for multiple realms.
 3. **Leaderboards**: Display top players based on Playtime, Kills, Honor Points, Arena Points, and Arena Teams across different realms.
 4. **Connection Guide**: Step-by-step ‘How to connect’ page for new players.
 5. **Contact Form**: Accessible ‘Contact us’ page for inquiries and support.